nymexhub/.github/profile/README.md

 ✍️ In a concise summary, we proudly present ourselves as:

-👨‍💻 We are Nymex Ventures, a team of passionate computer science engineers, researchers and developers dedicated to open-source projects and pioneering advancements in computer engineering, software engineering, data engineering, AI, and cybersecurity.
+👨‍💻 We are Nymex Open Hub, a team of passionate computer science engineers, researchers and developers dedicated to open-source projects and pioneering advancements in computer engineering, software engineering, data engineering, AI, and cybersecurity.
 Our mission is to drive innovation and make a lasting impact on the world of technology.

 If you're interested, you can also <a href="https://github.com/sponsors/NymexData" target="_blank">sponsor us</a> 😄⚡️.
 Check out our website at <a href="https://nymex-data.com" target="_blank">nymex-data.com</a>.
 We're always expanding and growing 🐧!
 <!--